juansierr4/HomeLittleHome/README.md

+# 1stweb
-# 1stweb this is my first web repo (hopefuly eventually booking site for property rentals in Mexicali).
+This is my first web repo (hopefuly eventually booking site for property rentals in Mexicali).
 I plan to use python, html, css, Google maps API, datetime, and aesthetic web interface, and more.